 It’s Aaron Rodgers

 When you add it all up, Minnesota’s defense isn’t great against the pass.
-They’re ranked 20th in passing yards allowed with 229 yards per game, their 9.0 sacks is 21st in the league, neither of which are intimidating numbers.
-The Vikings have forced four interceptions, putting them at 10th with along with eight other teams.
+They’re ranked 20th in passing yards allowed with 229 yards per game, their nine sacks put them at 21st in the league, neither of which are intimidating numbers.
+The Vikings have forced four interceptions, putting them at tenth along with eight other teams.
 Their passing defense is just too pedestrian to suggest they can slow down Aaron Rodgers.